sivatejaa/StayEasy/README.md

-            Room details (Select the room details , enter no of rooms as a Number ,Date format should be ( 10/10/2023)- Preview (You can see all your entered details) Confirmation ( can see the confirmation details finally)

-            Forgot password : if you have forgotten pasword by clicking on forgot passoword you could receive a reset link mail.
+            Room details (Select the room details , enter no of rooms as a Number ,Date format should be ( 10/10/2023)- Preview (You can see all your entered details) Confirmation ( can see the confirmation details finally) Forgot password- if you have forgotten pasword by clicking on forgot passoword you could receive a reset link mail.
 You can reset your password there.

 **All the Hotel,Personal,Room information will be saved in the Firebase database**